 You must be in the UK and be applying to switch to Tier 1 (Entrepreneur).
 You may not use section d (see the attributes table for initial applications) if you are applying for entry clearance or leave to enter.

-You must have last had leave as a Tier 1 (Post-Study Work) migrant.
+- ii) Have been last granted leave as Tier 1 (Post-Study Work) migrant. - iii) Have been continuously engaged in business activity.